Fresh, lively and very aromatic.

 Varieties and vineyards

-Slopes with steep slopes of "llicorella" slate (25%) and clay-calcareous soils (75%).Elaboration and agening
+Slopes with steep slopes of "llicorella" slate (25%) and clay-calcareous soils (75%).Mediterranean with a continental trend.
+High thermal contrast between night and day.

-Grapes are hand-harvested.
-Rigorous selection of whole cluster.
-Gentle destemmed grapes go through the pneumatic press and the must ferments in stainless steel tanks.
-Once the alcoholic fermentation is finished we protect the wine to avoid malolactic fermentation.Bottling
+The first step in the winery is a careful selection of the grapes on the selection table.
+Then they go through the pneumatic press, with gentle and respectful pressing, and the must ferments in stainless steel tanks at 16 °C. Once the alcoholic fermentation is finished, we protect the wine to prevent it from undergoing malolactic fermentation.Bottling

 Balance, tension, and minerality.